HolliShake/edusync-core-fullstack/readme.md

 **Version**: 1.0.0
 **Status**: Active Development

-Made with ❤️ by the EduSync Development Team
+Made with ❤️ by HolliShake